 There will also be cases, homework assignments, a midterm and final exam.
 The raw cases and homework assignments will be done in teams of three.
-The homework assignments are designed to deepen students understanding of key concepts and to prepare students for the mid term and final; the cases, to sharpen students' critical thinking and judgment in applying the concepts in the course to real business situations and to provide students with a practical foundation should they wish to pursue a career in housing development or housing finance.
+The homework assignments are designed to deepen students understanding of key concepts and to prepare students for the mid-term and final; the cases, to sharpen students' critical thinking and judgment in applying the concepts in the course to real business situations and to provide students with a practical foundation should they wish to pursue a career in housing development or housing finance.

 PowerPoints of lectures and reading materials will be posted on CANVAS before class and all classes will be recorded and made available to students on request.
-One class will be held remotely via Bloomberg where students will be grouped into teams and given residential real estate securities (Agency MBS and Agency CMOs) to analyze on a Bloomberg to make investment decisions.
+One class will be held on Bloombergs where students will be grouped into teams and given residential real estate securities (Agency MBS and Agency CMOs) to analyze on a Bloomberg to make investment decisions.
 Some cash flow modeling in Excel will also be done.

 All students who would like to understand these huge, critical markets are welcome.
-The course would be particularly appropriate for students wishing to pursue careers as developers or investors in residential real estate properties (" the dirt") as well as for MBA, MS, or PhD students wishing to pursue careers in residential real estate finance and/or the trading, creating, investing in, analysis, selling or regulation of residential real estate securities ("the debt and derivatives").
+The course would be particularly appropriate for students wishing to pursue careers as developers or investors in residential real estate properties ("the dirt") as well as for MBA, MS, or PhD students wishing to pursue careers in residential real estate finance and/or the trading, creating, investing in, analysis, selling or regulation of residential real estate securities ("the debt and derivatives").
+Cross registrants from SIPA, the J-school, Law school and Engineering schools are welcome as space allows.